 I've begun to make a case for bird watching.
 Birds are beautiful, they capture the imagination, one can enjoy the hobby alone or with others, etc., etc. Let me add, if I may, one more reason to go birding.
-(I'll add more reasons as time goes on.
-No, this 'case' isn't going to be the focus of the blog.)
+(I'll add more reasons as time goes on.)
 Birding is downright exciting.
 You never know what you might come across!

 In the last post, I mentioned Jonathan Franzen's recent National Geographic article entitled "Why Birds Matter and Are Worth Protecting".
 He wrote that as National Geographic and several other organizations mark the centennial of the Migratory Bird Treaty Act by declaring 2018 to be the 'Year of the Bird'.
 Prior to the enactment of the MBTA, birds were killed, among other reasons, to obtain their feathers and plumes for use in the millinery trade.
 Think: women's hats.
 Egrets were hit particulary hard and some egret species, including the Great Egret (one is pictured here in flight) came close to becoming extinct.
 You can see on this adult male both its feathers and its plumes, those long showy less rigid and more free-form feathers trailing from its back.
 The plumes are used in courtship displays.
 I took this photo along the Southern Branch near Inland Rd.